LKprog/bonsai/README.md

 For an extensive description of the folders, see the README in each folder.

+# Acknowledgement
+Special thanks to all the staff members of the minor Programmeren!!

 # Authors
 * Willem Henkelman
 * Lieke Kollen